-Lord Ganapathi is believed to be present in as many as 32 different forms and Vigna Ganapathi is regarded as the 9th among them.
-The Sanskrit word ‘Vigna’ refers to obstructions, impediments, remaining agitated etc. Vigna Ganapathi is hence regarded as the Lord one who can remove such obstacles and difficulties, and clear the way for progress and success.
-Vigna Ganapathi is a rare form, as he holds Shankha, the conch and Chakra, the discus, in two of his hands, very similar to Lord Vishnu .
-The other hands of this eight-armed Lord, are having in them, his broken tusk and his favourite sweet Modhaka, a noose, an elephant goad, a battle axe, a sugarcane and a flower arrow.
-He is resplendent in golden yellow colour, is fully decorated with ornaments all over his body and holds a bunch of flowers at the end of his curved trunk, known as pushpamanjari.
+Vigna Ganapati is regarded as the 9th among the 32 different forms of Ganapati.
+The Sanskrit word ‘Vigna’ refers to obstructions, impediments, remaining agitated, etc. Vigna Ganapati is hence regarded as the Lord one who can remove such obstacles and difficulties, and clear the way for progress and success.
+Vigna Ganapati is a rare form, as he holds Shankha (conch) and Chakra (discus), in two of his hands, very similar to Lord Vishnu .
+The other hands of this eight-armed Lord are having in them, his broken tusk and his favorite sweet Modak (dumpling), noose, elephant goad, battle ax, sugarcane and flower arrow.
+He is resplendent in golden yellow color, is fully decorated with ornaments all over his body and holds a bunch of flowers at the end of his curved trunk, known as pushpamanjari.

-Vigna Ganapathi is a benevolent aspect of Lord Ganesha, that mitigates problems and solves difficulties.
-It is believed that sincere prayers offered to him regularly can remove obstacles and negative influences, and bring for the devotees, success and prosperity.
-He can be seen as a painting in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapathi forms are on display.
-Vigna Ganapathi can also be worshipped in an idol form, in the Thirukurungudi Temple near Tirunelveli, in southern Tamil Nadu.
-Rohini Star or Nakshatra is said to be related to Vigna Ganapathi.
+He can be seen as a painting in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
+Vigna Ganapati can also be worshipped in an idol form, in the Thirukurungudi Temple near Tirunelveli, in southern Tamil Nadu.

-Chanting the Vigna Ganapathi Mantra with faith, can be an effective means of propitiating this powerful Lord.
+Chanting the Vigna Ganapati mantra with faith, can be an effective means of propitiating this powerful Lord.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.